rust-lang/cargo/src/doc/src/reference/resolver.md

 because versions prior to that did not contain the `perf` feature.
 Similarly, if a feature is removed from a new release, then packages that require that feature will be stuck on the older releases that contain that feature.
 It is discouraged to remove features in a SemVer-compatible release.
+Beware that optional dependencies also define an implicit feature, so removing an optional dependency or making it non-optional can cause problems, see [removing an optional dependency].

 [`im`]: https://crates.io/crates/im
 [`perf` feature]: https://github.com/rust-lang/regex/blob/1.3.0/Cargo.toml#L56